pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ```console
 sudo mkdir /var/lib/postgresql/9.6/archive
 ```
-Next, go to pg_hba.conf file in this location (/etc/postgresql/9.6/main/pg_hba.conf) and add the following line at the end `host  all  all 0.0.0.0/0 md5` in IPv4 local connections and `add host all all ::/0 md5` in IPv6 local connections.
+Next, go to pg_hba.conf file in this location (/etc/postgresql/9.6/main/pg_hba.conf) and add the following line(IPv6 local connections) at the end `host  all  all 0.0.0.0/0 md5` in IPv4 local connections and `add host all all ::/0 md5` in IPv6 local connections.

 ![image](https://user-images.githubusercontent.com/92078754/216910890-c5e510de-e49e-43b6-9b6f-cd2e77aaab41.png)